blu3id/blu3id.github.io/posts/complex-system-dangers.md

 6. _Results reviewed, again._ There are still no results for the remaining electrolytes.
 Remembering that the new results system displays status information the Junior Doctor opts to use this system to check on the status of the "add-on" test.
 As the ‘traditional’ method of ringing the laboratory and navigating a time consuming and patronising set of interactive voice prompts would be unproductive.
 The results viewing system to confirm that additional tests are "in-progress".
 7. _Patient missed arranged hospital transport slot._
 8. _Results reviewed, for the third time._ There are still no results for remaining electrolytes.
 The Junior Doctor decides to spend the time being on hold and navigating the IVR to contact the laboratory for an update.
 Perhaps there has been an equipment malfunction or emergency?
-After waiting to get though the laboratory staff report that the results should be available as they have already been released.
+After waiting to get through the laboratory staff report that the results should be available as they have already been released.
 9. _Attempt to re-publish the results to the report system._ This fails.
 The results are verbally released.
 10. _Results reviewed._ The potassium has improved following the medication changes and the patient can be safely discharged.
 11. _Patient discharged._ Taken home by next available hospital transport.